 4. Tian Zi Fang

 There’s a real charm about this place that keeps drawing me back every time I go to Shanghai.
-This is an arts and crafts neighborhood that has developed from a renovated residential area in the French Concession area.
+This is an arts and crafts neighbourhood that has developed from a renovated residential area in the French Concession area.
 What I love about it are the maze-like alleyways that take you around to see a bunch of boutique gift shops, clothing stores, cafes, galleries, studios and other random knick-knack stores.

-I’ve checked out quite a few of these markets and I find that the one literally just outside the turnstiles of the Science and Technology subway station (on the Pudong side) is the best for tourists.
+I’ve checked out quite a few of these markets and I find that the one literally just outside the turnstiles of the Science and Technology subway station (on the Pudong side) is the best for foreigners.
 It’s the most organized, clean and easy to figure your way around.
-Great buys here include phone accessories, sports jerseys, popular brands, womens bags and for some reason those god awful Beats.
-Bargain like crazy.
-Don’t be afraid to counter-offer their initial price at 50% off or more.
-If they don’t bite just walk away.
-There’ll be other stores that sell the same stuff.
+Great buys here include phone accessories, sports jerseys, popular clothing brands, shoes (i.e. Tom’s, Adidas, Uggs), women’s bags, and other tech gear (GoPro, drones, speakers, power banks, screen protectors etc.).

-6. Ding Tai Fung
+6. Din Tai Fung for Xiao Long Bao

 8. Shanghai World Financial Center (SWFC)